 The materials needed to start an IV line should have their own drawer in the crash cart.
-This drawer should include all necessary items, with various sizes of needles, syringes, and other variable equipment so any patient can be treated.
+This drawer should include various sizes of needles, syringes, and other variable equipment so any patient can be treated.
 You may choose to have the IV solutions kept in the drawer as well for easy access.

 The equipment needed for medical procedures is generally kept in the bottom drawer, often the fifth drawer, of the crash cart set.
 This equipment is designed to be used for the emergency procedures that are often required during a code.

 The equipment should be prepared in kits, with each kit specified for a particular procedure.
 Sterile gloves and sutures should also be included in this drawer to be retrieved at the same time as the procedure kit.

 Types of crash carts